bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

    single: algorithm
    single: sequence

-**Algorithms** define step-by-step processes when completing a task or solving a problem.
+**Algorithms** define step-by-step processes in order to complete a task or solve a problem.
 Algorithms are used in many areas of life, not just in computer science.
 For example, a recipe is an algorithm for cooking a meal.
 A set of directions to a friend's house is an algorithm for getting there.
 In computer science, algorithms are used to solve problems and to create software.
 For example, an algorithm can be used to sort a list of numbers, to search for a word in a document, or to code a game.

 Algorithms can be used to plan and design code by writing the steps down in English or another language or in a diagram or in **pseudocode** which is writing simplified code on paper.
 It's important to plan the algorithm step by step where each step can be implemented by a line of code.  **Sequencing** defines an order for when steps in a process are completed.
 Steps in a process are completed one at a time.